2020 Nomination for the League's Board of Directors

 - Be committed to serving a three-year term, attending all scheduled board meetings (unless excused) and related events.
 Board meetings are held every other month, or more often if necessary, with an annual meeting that takes place at the Colorado Charter Schools Conference.
 Meetings are typically three hours in length.
 Members can attend in person or via telephone.

-- Serve on at least one sub-committee of the board, the executive committee, the finance committee or the stakeholder committee.
+- Serve on at least one sub-committee of the board, the executive committee, the finance committee, the stakeholder committee, or the development committee.